matteo14c/HaploCoV-Flu/README.md

 referenced in the manuscript**.

-Once the input sequences are obtained, the provided pipeline (`GenerateResults.sh`) reproduces all tables and annotations described in the manuscript.
+Once the input sequences are obtained, the provided pipeline (`GenerateResults.sh`) reproduces supplementary table 1 and annotations described in the manuscript.

 ------------------------------------------------------------------------